 Well, okay.
 I just threw in the designing part so you would stay with me.
 One has to do that with grammar

 crud discussions or minds tend to tune out.

-Here are examples of the style I recommend taken from my third novel, Valley of Shadows, due to hit the shelves sometime this summer.
+Here are examples of the style I recommend taken from my third novel, Valley of Shadows, which hit the stands last June.

 - And these . . .” she said, touching the ruffle-edged shells, “. . . are Hawaiian clam shells. (indicates self-interrupted speech with an action)